EFL - ESL activities and games for expressing ability and possibility

 In twenty years

-When they have finished writing, divide them into pairs and have them interview each other about what they have written.
+When they have finished, divide them into pairs and have them interview each other about what they have written.
 Before they start, elicit possible question constructions and follow-up questions and add them to the board.

-A fun ESL writing activity that will challenge your students to think creatively about the target language for this lesson.
-Start off by dividing the class into groups of three or four and add the following list of scenarios to the board:
+Start by dividing the class into groups of three or four and add the following list of scenarios to the board:

 1. Somebody sees the Loch Ness monster.